will-johnston/noted/documentation/DatabaseSchemas.md

 The following are the schemas for the database 'tables'

 ## Information Covered
-More indepth documentation can be found [here](/electron/documentation/DatabaseSchemas.md) as this document will cover some proposed changes
+More indepth documentation can be found [here](/electron/documentation/DatabaseSchemas.md) as this document will cover some proposed changes.

 ## User
 [JSON Schema](user.schema.json)